 In the late 90s, we discovered oven-roasted vegetables at Chicago's now defunct Bistro 110.
 The first time I saw them on the menu I had to ask the waitress, "What are roasted vegetables?"
 She explained.
 I ordered.
 It was love at first taste.

-I quizzed her on the process.
-"You need a hot, hot oven, 425 or 450.
-Cut everything small, the same size.
+Fast forward to mid 2000s, my friend Gayle showed up to a potluck dinner holding a tray chock full of perfectly roasted vegetables.
+I had to ask, how did you do this?
+She explained, "You need a very hot oven: 425 or 450.
+Cut everything small and the same size.
 Olive oil, drizzled, salt and pepper.
 Take 'em out when they sizzle.
 Delicious!"
+I took note.